agebe/local-csi-driver/README.md

 # local-csi-driver

-Kubernetes CSI driver example using local storage similar to (local volumes)[https://kubernetes.io/docs/concepts/storage/volumes/#local]
+Kubernetes CSI driver example using local storage similar to [local volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local)

-The CSI-Driver does no (Dynamic Volume Provisioning)[https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/] so you still have to create the PV yourself as shown in (test-pod.yaml)[test-pod.yaml]
+This CSI-Driver does no [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) so you still have to create the PV yourself as shown in [test-pod.yaml](test-pod.yaml)

 Unlike the Kubernetes local volumes this driver creates the storage directory automatically if missing but won't remove it again.
-The main storage path on the node (host) is configured in the (csi-driver.yaml)[csi-driver.yaml] towards the end of the file.
+The main storage path on the node (host) is configured in the [csi-driver.yaml](csi-driver.yaml) towards the end of the file.
 ```yaml
         - name: storage-dir
           hostPath: